fbreitwieser/krakenuniq/paper.md

 The GenBank genome repository currently contains over 400,000 prokaryotic genomes and over 20,000 eukaryotes, including thousands of microbial eukaryotes such as fungi and protists.
-To take advantage of this ever-growing variety of microbial sequences, metagenomic sequence analysis meth- ods must create customized databases that capture all of this sequence diversity.
-Tools such as Kraken [@wood2014kraken] and KrakenUniq [@breitwieser2018krakenuniq] classify DNA or RNA sequencing reads against a pre-built database of genomes using an exact *k-mer* matching strategy that is not only highly accurate but that, because it avoids the step of sequence alignment, makes both systems extremely fast.
+To take advantage of this ever-growing variety of microbial sequences, metagenomic sequence analysis methods must create customized databases that capture all of this sequence diversity.
+Tools such as
+Kraken [@wood2014kraken] and KrakenUniq [@breitwieser2018krakenuniq] classify DNA or RNA sequencing reads against a pre-built database of genomes using an exact *k-mer* matching strategy that is not only highly accurate but that, because it avoids the step of sequence alignment, makes both systems extremely fast.